WAMF/kiss_firebase_repository/docs/pocketbase.md

 - 🚧 Subscription management and cleanup (TODO)
 - ✅ Efficient query execution with proper sorting
 - ✅ Proper error handling and conversion

+My TODOs

+- Firestore has class FirestoreIdentifiedObject<T>, why do we need it?
+Do we need it for Pocketbase?
+- IdentifiedObject<T> autoIdentify in Pocketbase does not do anything at all
+- Streaming tests are failing in pocketbase
+- pocketbase does not allow to write created field, so my test with custom created is failing